Spring Boot Method Security with SAPL

 In this tutorial series, you have learned the basics of attribute-based access control and how to secure a Spring application with SAPL.

-You can achieve much more with SAPL, including deploying flexible distributed organization-wide authorization infrastructures.
+You can achieve much more with SAPL, including flexible, distributed authorization infrastructures across an organization.
 The following tutorials in this series will focus on more complex obligations, testing, reactive data types, data streaming, customizing UIs based on policies, and applications based on the Axon framework.

 Feel free to engage with the developers and community on our Discord Server.